Residential IP vs Datacenter IP: Core Differences in Enterprise Network Infrastructure

 | Static Residential (RESIP) | ~$3-7/IP/mo | Per IP |

-The total cost of ownership with residential IPs is actually lowest, because you avoid the cycle of re-nurturing accounts, replacing devices, and purchasing new phone numbers.
+The bottom line: The total cost of ownership with residential IPs is actually lowest, because it eliminates the hidden costs of repeated environment adjustments, account reconfiguration, and team productivity losses.

-RESIP offers flexible plans starting from ~$3/IP/month, with volume discounts for 10+ IPs.
-For cross-border professionals, this is the highest-ROI infrastructure investment you can make.
+RESIP offers flexible enterprise plans starting from ~$3/IP/month, with volume discounts for 10+ IPs.
+For cross-border enterprises, this represents the highest-ROI network infrastructure investment available.

 Common Misconceptions About Residential IPs